mit2009/200b-ee-demos/README.md

 ## Team Specific Demos
 ### Elephant: Bluetooth Distance Estimating Demo

 Prepared for Elephant Team's Find the Bread.
-The code uses two 'Arduino Nano IOT 33', though it's likely the code also works on the 'Arduino Nano 33 BLE' if the previously mentioned Arduino flavor is sold out.
+The code uses two `Arduino Nano IOT 33`, though it's likely the code also works on the `Arduino Nano 33 BLE` if the previously mentioned Arduino flavor is sold out.

 The 'central device' is the center loaf.
 The 'peripheral devices' are the slices of breads at the end.

-This demo uses the ArduinoBLE library.
+This demo uses the `ArduinoBLE` library.

 [Elephant's Arduino Software](https://github.com/mit2009/200b-ee-demos/tree/main/elephant)